cesca95/TeleoperatedGroundRobot/README.md

     (Terminal 6) roslaunch am_gazebo am_gazebo_hrp.launch gui:=true
     ```
 ## Results
-The smartwatch was fully tested and we can conclude that the Husqvarna Automower is totally controllable through the usage of a smartwatch.
+The three sensors were fully tested and we can conclude that the Husqvarna Automower is totally controllable through the usage of them.
+In order to look at the simulation developed during the test phase follow this [link](https://youtu.be/Zv07ShMY1a4).

 ## Recommendations
 During the test phase some issues raised, one of them is the fact that the connection between smartwatch, smartphone and computer introduce a considerable delay that retard the movement of the robot with respect to the smartwatch orientation.